dnsimple/dnsimple-support/content/articles/manage-caa-record.markdown

 ---
-title: Add, Update, and Remove a CAA records
+title: Add, Update, and Remove CAA records
 excerpt: Instructions to add, update, and remove a CAA record in DNSimple.
 categories:
 - DNS